 Help with a Federal Agency

-In my first term, our office returned over $1.6 million dollars to constituents, responded to over 136,000 emails, letters and calls and closed over 2,500 constituent cases.
+Over the course of my first and second term, our office returned over $1.9 million dollars to constituents, responded to over 136,000 emails, letters and calls and closed over 2,800 constituent cases.

 If you feel you have been treated unfairly by a federal agency or haven’t been able to get an answer in a timely manner, our office may be able to help.
 Our office is here to serve residents of Michigan’s 8th district.
 If you are unsure if you live within the 8th district, click here to find out.